AnyFetch/anyfetch.js/README.md

 frontServer.listen(1338);
 ```

-You can enable debug mode by specifying `true` as first parameter.
+You can enable debug mode by specifying `true` as first parameter (will use `console.log`) or sending a custom logging function.